armory/documentation/_spinnaker/terraform_integration.md

     * If your Terraform repo is in GitHub, use a Personal Acccess Token (potentially associated with a service account) as the 'token'.
 Generate this token in your GitHub settings.
     * If your Terraform repo is in BitBucket, use a username/password that has access to your BitBucket repo.
 * To use Terraform Input Variable Files (`tfvar`), you must have a separate artifact provider (such as the GitHub, BitBucket, or HTTP artifact provider) that can pull your `tfvar` file(s).
 Additionally, the credentials for must be configured in both places: the Terraform Integration and the artifact provider.

-## Overview

-Armory Spinnaker's Terraform Integration interacts with a source repository you specify to deploy infrastructure.

-At a high level, the Terraform Integration performs the following actions during a Terraform Integration stage:

-1. Authenticates to your repo using basic authentication credentials you provide.
-This can be a GitHub token or a BitBucket username/password combination.
-2. Pulls a full directory from your Git repository.
-3. (Optionally) uses a traditional Spinnaker artifact provider (Github, BitBucket, or HTTP) to pull in a `tfvars`-formatted variable file.

 ## Enable Terraform Integration